- Paper - junk mail, office paper, newspapers, magazines, telephone directories, paperback books

 - Foil - food containers, take away trays, soft foil (should be clean and scrunched up)

 - Plastics - types 1 (PET/PETE), 2 (HDPE/PE-HD) and 4 (LDPE/PE-LD) these numbers can be found in a triangle on many plastic items.
 See the image on this page.
-Examples of items include plastic bags, plastic food containers and plastic milk bottles (with lids off please).
+Examples of items include plastic bags, plastic food containers and see-through plastic milk containers with lids removed.

 - Kitchen food waste